-Study of any creative subject will develop transferable skills (skills you can use in other areas of life that are respected by future employers and Universities).
+Study of any creative subject will develop transferable skills (skills you can use in other areas of life that are respected by future employers and universities).
 Some of the qualities you will develop over two years of study are:

-- your ability to apply a creative approach to problem solving; - considering and developing original ideas from instruction to realisation; - analysing the work of other artists and designers enhancing evaluation skills; - expressing individual thoughts and choices with confidence; - taking risks, experimenting and learning from mistakes to build resilience!
+- your ability to apply a creative approach to problem solving; - considering and developing original ideas from instruction to realisation; - analysing the work of other artists and designers enhancing evaluation skills; - expressing individual thoughts and choices with confidence; - taking risks, experimenting and learning from mistakes to build resilience.

-This course offers natural progression to Advanced Level in Art which is recognised for entry to a variety of Degree courses, Pre-Degree Foundation Course or vocational course.
+This course offers natural progression to an Advanced Level in Art course which is recognised for entry to a variety of degree courses, pre-degree foundation courses or vocational courses.

 Advanced Level develops and extends a portfolio of work which is needed for entry to creative courses at University.

-The folder of work and sketchbooks produced can be helpful in gaining employment or degree study in the areas of commercial graphics, Illustration, Fashion design, theatre and stage design, fine art - painting and sculpture, architecture, product design, applied design, animation, film/video - commercial (music videos etc.) and art-house, television, jewellery design and many more courses.
+The folder of work and sketchbooks produced can be helpful in gaining employment or degree study in the areas of commercial graphics, Illustration, fashion design, theatre and stage design, fine art - painting and sculpture, architecture, product design, applied design, animation, film/video - commercial and art-house, television, jewellery design and many more courses.